-Christ for the Jews: Chapter 5 - The Kingdom of God
+Christ for Jews: Chapter 5 - The Kingdom of God

 The concept of the Kingdom of God is one of the most significant themes in the teachings of Jesus.
 For many Jewish people, the hope of a future kingdom where justice, peace, and righteousness prevail is deeply rooted in the Hebrew Scriptures.
 This kingdom is anticipated as a time when God will restore Israel, defeat its enemies, and fulfill the promises made to His people.
 In this chapter, we will explore how Jesus’ message about the Kingdom of God aligns with the Jewish expectations for restoration while inviting readers to consider the broader implications of His teachings for both Jews and Gentiles.